 Start your day with some caffeine from Mea Cuppa coffee bar inside the Capitol Market while you browse the shops within.
+The Charleston CVB will have all the information you need to make your stay in the capitol city memorable.
 Work your way down Capitol Street to browse nearby boutiques, and art galleries.
 Taylor Books is the local go-to for a quiet, hip atmosphere.
 Enjoy a fresh baked good in the cafe, then take a stroll through the art gallery.
 Before you head out, pick up some tickets for the next film screening at the Underground Cinema!

 In the afternoon, head to Elk City to pick up apparel, accessories and gifts at Kin Ship Goods, many of which are West Virginia themed.
 Neighboring shop Base Camp Printing Co. whips up posters, greeting cards and more on an old letterpress, all with fun and quirky themes.
 For lunch, nearby Mi Cocina De Amor serves up authentic Mexican cuisine.